THE DEEP CHECK

 Most of the vast, deeper ocean (3,650 m, 12,000 ft.) has remained at 4 C (39 F).

 NASA scientists says the ocean capture 93% of the atmosphere’s excess heat.
-The United Nations (un.org) acknowledges this saying: “The ocean … captures 90 percent of the excess heat generated by (greenhouse gas) emissions.”
+The United Nations (un.org) concurs: “The ocean … captures 90 percent of the excess heat generated by (greenhouse gas) emissions.”

 Dr. Lovelock said: “The ocean’s heat capacity is about 1,000 times greater than that of the land and atmosphere”.
 (Nelles interview as cited above.)

-This is the land of uncertainty.
-In its AR6, Leadership Summary, WG1, the Intergovernmental Panel on Climate Change (IPCC) shows the following as greenhouse gases.
+This is the land of modelling uncertainty.
+In its AR6, Leadership Summary, WG1, the Intergovernmental Panel on Climate Change (IPCC) shows this greenhouse gases chart.
 The color bars show the IPCC’s atmospheric Global Warming estimate for each.
-The black bars show the large range of uncertainty for each element which has a major impact on reliability in climate modelling.
+The black bars show the large range of uncertainty they assign for each element which is typically more than 50%.
+Uncertainty ranges of that size have a major impact on reliability in climate modelling.

 GASES: 5 heat (orange)